linode/ai-quickstart-mistral/docs/security.md

 ## Required: Configure a Firewall

 **You must configure a Linode Cloud Firewall** to protect your services.
-This is the primary security measure for AI Quickstart - Minstral LLM.
+This is the primary security measure for AI Quickstart - Mistral LLM.

 ### Setting Up a Linode Cloud Firewall

 1. **Create a Firewall** in the Linode Cloud Manager:
    - Navigate to **Firewalls** in the left sidebar
    - Click **Create Firewall**
-   - Give it a descriptive name (e.g., "AI Quickstart - Minstral LLM Firewall")
+   - Give it a descriptive name (e.g., "AI Quickstart - Mistral LLM Firewall")

 2. **Configure Inbound Rules**:
    - **SSH (Port 22)**: Allow from your IP address only